Ensure your kitten get’s the best start in life

 When selecting a kitten it is really important to ensure that you can see the mother and kittens together interacting.
 It is advisable to visit a litter before they are ready to come home so that you can see all of the kittens together, there is no reason why you shouldn’t be able to meet the mother.

 During this visit, you will be able to see how well the mother and kittens are cared for and what kind of start they have had in life.
 It is important to assess some of the following things:

 - What condition is the mother in – does she look well cared for, bare in mind mothers can lose weight whilst suckling kittens but they should not look too underweight.

-- Look at where the kittens are being raised and what they are being socialised to – a Kitten needs to learn the way of the world and this starts at a young age, early exposure to the sights and sounds of the world is important.
+- Look at where the kittens are being raised and how they are being socialised – a Kitten needs to learn the way of the world and this starts at a young age, early exposure to the sights and sounds of the world is important.